Chapter 2 Inputs and formats

 #> [253] NA NA NA NA

 where the first four elements are used to store genotype calls, the next three to store imputed allele counts, and the next 201 values to store dosages rounded to 2 decimal places.
-This allows for handling many types of data while storing each elements using one byte only (x4 compared to bed files, but /8 compared to doubles).
+This allows for handling many data types (genotype calls and dosages) while storing each element using one byte only (x4 compared to bed files, but /8 compared to double-precision floating-point numbers).

 2.3 Getting an FBM or bigSNP object